Songbirds are coming... they are coming...

 Clean your prep area.

 Clean your hummingbird feeder with hot water and a bottle brush.
 DO NOT use soap or other chemicals.
-Residue may be detrimental to hummers.
+The residue may be detrimental to hummers.
 I use a kit with a variety of brushes, like this one from Amazon.

 Soak the feeder in a dilute bleach solution.
 This is not always necessary, but if you are having mold problems, give it a try.